-As the Treaty process with Victorian Aboriginal peoples advances, how can we support our community as we transition into the relationship between Australia's non-Indigenous and First Peoples?
+As the Treaty process with Victorian Aboriginal peoples advances, how can we support our community as we transition into the sovereign relationship between Australia's non-Indigenous and First Peoples?

-JID YOU KNOW?
+D YOU KNOW?

 - Today, more than 210 million students are enrolled in tertiary education around the world.
 This number is projected to rise to 660 million by the year 2040. - Higher Education is one of the ten most likely sectors to adopt Blockchain at scale. - An interdisciplinary team of RMIT students are the only finalists from the southern hemisphere in the SpaceX Hyperloop Pod Competition, revolutionising the future of transport. - Cyber security attacks are highest in the Asia Pacific region.
 33% of organisations in Australia deal with 100,001-150,000 alerts each year.
-This is higher than the global figure of 10%. - The number of RMIT students studying across our Vietnam campuses has grown to nearly 8,000.
+This is higher than the global figure of 10%. - The number of RMIT students studying across our Vietnam campuses has grown to nearly 8,000. - Professor Prem Chhetri is co-leading a project "Reconfiguring East Asian Logistics Networks under the One Belt, One Road Environment" that assesses the impacts and consequences of China's One Belt, One Road initiative that is transforming Asia's transport and service infrastructure.